arzwa/MultilocusIsland/docs/draft-hapdip2.md

-For the case $h=0.5$ (no dominance, also referred to as codominance, or additivity), the equilibrium frequency $\tilde{p}$ of the locally beneficial allele decreases linearly from $1$ to $0$ as the rate of migration approaches the strength of selection on a single allele $s/2$.
+For the case $h=0.5$ (no dominance, also referred to as codominance, or additivity), the equilibrium frequency $\tilde{p}$ of the locally beneficial allele decreases linearly from $1$ to $0$ as the rate of migration approaches the strength of selection per allele $s/2$.
 When local adaptation is due to a dominant allele (so that the invading allele acts recessively to reduce fitness on the island, i.e. $h=0$), the migration rate beyond which no polymorphism can be maintained is increased to $s$, while
 $\tilde{p}$ is decreased relative to the additive case as long as $m < s/4$.
-When local adaptation is due to a recessive allele ($h=1$), the model has two equilibria for the beneficial allele frequency, one stable equilibrium
-$\tilde{p}_+ > 1/2$ and one unstable equilibrium $\tilde{p}_- < 1/2$ as long as
-the migration rate does not exceed $s/4$.
+When local adaptation is due to a recessive allele ($h=1$), the model has two equilibria, one stable equilibrium $\tilde{p}_+ > 1/2$ and one unstable equilibrium $\tilde{p}_- < 1/2$, as long as $m$ does not exceed $s/4$.
 When this critical threshold is passed, swamping occurs for any initial frequency.
-Hence, for the recessive case, whether or not a polymorphism is attained depends not only on the migration rate (which should be at most $s/4$), but also on the history of the population: the island population cannot fix a new recessive beneficial variant, but an established recessive variant can be maintained upon secondary contact.
+Below this threshold, i.e. for $m<s/4$, whether or not polymorphism is maintained depends also on the history of the population: the island population cannot fix a new recessive beneficial variant, but an established recessive variant can be maintained upon secondary contact.
 Similar bistable behavior occurs for partial recessivity as long as $h > 2/3$.

-We now consider the equilibrium behavior in the multilocus case, where LD will cause deviations from these single locus predictions.
+We now consider equilibrium behavior in the multilocus case, where LD will cause deviations from single locus predictions.
 @Fig:detdom shows the equilibrium behavior for a number of example parameter sets.
 As expected, stronger net selection against maladapted (migrant) genotypes (larger $Ls$) increases the equilibrium frequency of the locally beneficial allele relative to the single locus prediction, but the magnitude of this effect depends quite strongly on dominance.
-When the invading alleles are recessive ($h=0$; @fig:detdom A), gene flow is not at all impeded when deleterious alleles are rare on the island (the gff being near one; @fig:detdom E, F).
+When invading alleles are recessive ($h=0$; @fig:detdom A), gene flow is not at all impeded when deleterious alleles are rare on the island (the gff being near one; @fig:detdom E, F).
-This is essentially because, irrespective of how many deleterious alleles a migrant carries, if the deleterious alleles are rare on the island they will not be found in homozygotes as long as migration is sufficiently weak, and hence will not be 'seen' by selection.
+This is essentially because, irrespective of how many deleterious alleles a migrant carries, deleterious alleles will not be found in homozygotes as long as migration is sufficiently weak, and hence will not be 'seen' by selection.
-Only once deleterious alleles are segregating at appreciable frequencies on the island, will F1, BC1, *etc.* individuals be likely to be homozygous at several loci, thus exposing (partially) recessive invading alleles to selection and reducing the RV of migrants.
+Only once deleterious alleles are segregating at appreciable frequencies on the island, are F1, BC1, *etc.* individuals likely to be homozygous at several loci, thus exposing (partially) recessive invading alleles to selection and reducing the RV of migrants.
-As a result, when invading alleles at the selected loci act recessively, a strong genome-wide barrier effect emerges only once differentiation falls below a critical threshold.
+As a result, when invading alleles act recessively, a strong genome-wide barrier effect emerges only once differentiation falls below a critical threshold.
-The situation is clearly different when migrant alleles are dominant, as the invading alleles will immediately express their full load in the resident population, irrespective of the other allele at the locus, yielding efficient selection against migrant alleles (the gff being at its minimum when migrant alleles are rare, @fig:detdom E, F).
+The situation is clearly different when migrant alleles are dominant, as invading alleles will immediately express their full load in the resident population, irrespective of the alleles on the other haplotype, yielding efficient selection against migrant alleles (the gff being at its minimum when migrant alleles are rare, @fig:detdom E, F).
 Any increase in the frequency of the deleterious allele on the island will merely increase the expected relative fitness of migrants in the resident background, and hence reduce the efficiency of selection against migrant